shdown/luastatus/plugins/dbus/README_FN_MKVAL.rst

 Dict entry types
 ----------------
-The D-Bus type system don't have a dictionary type; instead, it emulates dictionaries with arrays of *dict entries*.
+The D-Bus type system doesn't have a dictionary type; instead, it emulates dictionaries with arrays of *dict entries*.
 Basically, a dict entry is a pair of key and value, with the requirement that the key must be of basic type.

-Suppose we have two types, one with spelling ``K`` and anther with spelling ``V``.
+Suppose we have two types, one with spelling ``K`` and another with spelling ``V``.
 We want to use the type with spelling ``K`` as the "key" type in a "dictionary", and use the type with spelling ``V`` as the "value" type.
 (Note that this can only be done if the "key" type is basic.)